Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Coordinate transformations and the set-up

-On the other hand, with the help of Eqs. \eqref{eq:SchIn-Metric} and \eqref{eq:SchIn-Kruskal} one can notice that the line element in terms of the Kruskal coordinates read as $ds^2=(1-r_{H}/r)\,e^{-2\,\kappa_{H}r_{\star}}[c^2\,dT^2-dX^2]$.
+With the help of Eqs. \eqref{eq:SchIn-Metric} and \eqref{eq:SchIn-Kruskal}, one can notice that the Schwarzschild line element in terms of the Kruskal coordinates reads as $ds^2=(1-r_{H}/r)\,e^{-2\,\kappa_{H}r_{\star}}[c^2\,dT^2-dX^2]$.
 Thus inside the event horizon of an $(1+1)$ dimensional Schwarzschild black hole the Kruskal coordinate-time $T$ and the proper time $\tau$ are related among themselves as $\partial\tau/\partial T=(-1+r_{H}/r)^{1/2}\,e^{-\,\kappa_{H}r_{\star}}$.
 For such an atom following the trajectory described by the Kruskal coordinate transformation \eqref{eq:SchIn-Kruskal}, the interaction Hamiltonian and the atomic excitation probability are given by

 In the above scenario, we considered the atomic angular frequency to be $\omega_{T}$.
 In our subsequent analysis, we will see that the integration limits in the above expression $T_{-}$ and $T_{+}$ are finite as the Kruskal region is bounded by the central singularity and the horizon.
 It is to be noted that near the event horizon $r=r_{H}$ the factor $\partial\tau/\partial T\simeq 1$, and with this assumption $T_{\pm}$ will take certain values.
 We would like to mention that the above changes are expected to incorporate the essence of the background and the trajectories.

-It is to be noted that for scalar photons the interaction strength $g$ is time-independent, see \cite{Svidzinsky:2018jkp}, and thus we will treat it as a constant parameter in the estimation of the transition probability.
-In our subsequent analysis, we shall utilize the above expressions to estimate the transition probability for atoms following different trajectories, and in different background spacetimes.
+It is to be noted that for photons the interaction strength $g$ is time-independent, see \cite{Svidzinsky:2018jkp}, and thus we will treat it as a constant parameter in the estimation of the transition probability.
+In our subsequent analysis, we shall utilize the above expressions to estimate the transition probability for atoms following different trajectories and in different background spacetimes.
 Furthermore, we would like to mention that for the sake of brevity, we shall call all the different atomic angular frequencies $\omega$ in our subsequent analysis, as their differences in different scenarios are apparent.
 These $\omega$ will correspond to different $\omega_{\eta}$, $\omega_{T}$ etc. in appropriate scenarios.
 It is to be noted that when the atom is static in the Minkowski spacetime, this $\omega$ corresponds to the Minkowski frequency.